seonghuilee/seonghuilee.github.io/menu/research.md

 + Mass Media Attention to Welfare State Reforms: Evidence from Britain, 1996-2014 (with Carsten Jensen)

-+ The Magic of Nine Months: How Governments Time Welfare State Reforms Strategically (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)
++ Escaping From Punishment?
+An Analysis of the Strategic Timing of Welfare State Reforms (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)

+[//]: The Magic of Nine Months: How Governments Strategically Time Welfare State Reforms

 + Belief Strength and Updating Policy Positions (with Carsten Jensen)